-Hospitality expenses must be kept at a reasonable level and be subordinate - with respect to finance, as well as time - to the professional purpose of the event, which - for food (other than sandwiches, fruit and low-cost beverages) to be served, see question 4.2 on value thresholds - must exceed 2 hours' duration.
-For accommodation at a hotel to be sponsored, the event must last at least 6 hours and be continued the following day.
+Hospitality expenses must be kept at a reasonable level and be subordinate - with respect to finance, as well as time - to the professional purpose of the event, which - for food (other than sandwiches, fruit and low-cost beverages) to be served, see question 4.2 on value thresholds - must exceed two hours' duration.
+For accommodation at a hotel to be sponsored, the event must last at least six hours and be continued the following day.
+Expenditures allowed are set by each "EFPIA country" individually and are applicable for arrangements held in that country.
+The approved cost limits include beverages, VAT and tips.
 Full transparency is required with respect to identification of the meeting organiser, the purpose of the arrangement, any financial support given and by whom.